 Suppress Enrollment Verification

 An enrolled student may elect not to have this information shared under the Family Educational Rights and Privacy Act (FERPA).
-Simply fill out a Request for Student Information Suppression form [PDF] and return the form to the One Stop Shop in 227, Sparks Hall.
+Simply fill out a Request for Student Information Suppression form [PDF] and return the form to the Enrollment Services Center on your campus.

 The National Student Clearinghouse acts as our agent and Authorized Certifying School Official for providing certificates of enrollment verification for insurance purposes, military I.D. card, student loans, etc. Enrollment verification is offered at no cost to students.
 However, if you have a financial obligation to the university, your enrollment verification will not be released.